SoftHai/responsive-views/README.md

 responsive-views
 ================

-A collection of main view controls
+A collection of view controls which scale over a wide range of screens (Mobile -> Tablet -> Desktop)
+ * SplitView (JQuery / Angular Version)
+ * BredcrumbView (JQuery Version)

 Dependancies
 ================